catskull/notes/winter-2017/bio100/natureminute.md

 Native to pacific coast.
 Introduced to Utah by Brigham Young in 1869.
 Common in urban areas and BYU.

 Makes a "chi-ca-go" call.

+## 1/23

+### house sparrow (english sparrow)

+evolved to live around people

+male has a black bib

+spread all over the world, basically all of america (north and south)

+bird call sounds like a bird, just kind of a cheeping sound

+## 1/25

+### House Finch

+look like a house sparrow

+male has a red bib

+female has a striped spekled breast

+native to US

+# 1/27

+### European Starling

+They were all released by one guy (in North America) about 60 released in 1890 in Central Park

+Really aggresive, have been hard on native birds.

+**Huge flocks.** Like a school of fish.
+Thousands can destroy a feed lot.

+Iradescent, colors change in the light (jet black, purple, green)

+A group is called a murmeration